-- Deliverable 8a: Submit materials shared with patients regarding lifethreatening postpartum complications - Materials should include:

-- Who to contact with medical and mental health concerns, ideally stratified by severity of condition or symptoms. - Physical and mental health needs - Review of warning signs/symptoms including what conditions they might be related to, allowing for advocacy if an approached provider is not obstetrical or of another clinical specialty. - Reinforcement of the value of outpatient postpartum visits - Summary of birth events - Home monitoring process and parameters for blood pressure, blood glucose, and/or other monitoring metrics
+- Deliverable 8a: Submit materials shared with patients regarding lifethreatening postpartum complications - Materials should include: - Who to contact with medical and mental health concerns, ideally stratified by severity of condition or symptoms. - Physical and mental health needs - Review warning signs/symptoms with patient and family, explaining the conditions that they may indicate so that the patient/family can self-advocate if seeking care from a non-obstetric provider unfamiliar with postpartum complications. - Reinforcement of the value of outpatient postpartum visits - Summary of birth events3 describing any adverse or unexpected events with the patients to help them have a better understanding of the care they received, and any specific after-care that they'll need as a result. - For non-complicated births, summarizing the birth should focus on postpartum care plans.
+This includes what is in the care plan, and why it is important. - Home monitoring process and parameters for blood pressure, blood glucose, and/or other monitoring metrics